Top 5 Allowable Expenses Missed By Landlords

 Office costs

-Office costs include expenses like your phone, broadband bills, and office equipment.
+Office costs include expenses like your phone, broadband bills, office equipment or other administrative expenses.
 However, it’s important to note that only the portion of the expense that is used for your rental business is an allowable expense.

 Travel costs